 An introduction to each of these is below . . . and if you scroll down even farther, there’s a description of my graduate research on arched, plasma-filled “flux tubes”.

 A typical positron trap is made by putting hollow cylindrical electrodes (shown here) in a uniform magnetic field in vacuum.

-Positrons are simultaneously the stuff of abstract theories and practical methodologies, holding both the key to fundamental questions about our universe while also turning out to be a valuable diagnostic tool.
-In 1931, Paul Dirac was the first to postulate the existence of an “anti-electron”; Carl Anderson coined the term positron after he observed them experimentally the following year.
-Today, despite the seemingly “otherworldly” quality of antimatter, Positron Emission Tomography (PET) has become a widespread medical tool.
-In this case, the positrons are merely a brief intermediary by which pairs of gamma rays are produced from the biological substance of interest.
+Despite the seemingly “otherworldly” quality of antimatter, positrons are very real and quite useful (albeit hard to come by), holding both the key to fundamental questions about our universe while also turning out to be a valuable diagnostic tool.
+In 1931, Paul Dirac came around to the idea that the relativistic wave equation he derived three years earlier predicted the existence of an “anti-electron”; Carl Anderson coined the term positron after he observed them experimentally the following year.
+Today, Positron Emission Tomography (PET) has become a widespread medical tool.
+(In that case, however, the positrons are merely a brief intermediary by which pairs of gamma rays are produced from the biological substance of interest.)

 Electron-positron pair plasmas:

-In pursuit of this goal, there exist several interrelated challenges: availability of sufficient positrons, development of the device in which the pair plasma will be trapped, and transfer of the positrons into the device.
-The APEX/PAX (A Positron Electron eXperiment/Positron Accumulation eXperiment) collaboration is working on a number of projects in parallel that address these challenges.
-We are building on recent developments in non-neutral plasma physics and in the quality and strength of positron sources that, when unified, will bring the goal of laboratory matter-antimatter pair plasmas within reach.
+In pursuit of this goal, there exist several interrelated challenges: availability of sufficient positrons, development of the devices in which the pair plasma will be trapped, and efficient transfer of the positrons into those devices.
+The APEX (A Positron Electron eXperiment) collaboration is working on a number of projects in parallel that address these challenges.
+We are building on recent developments in non-neutral plasma physics and in the quality and strength of positron sources that, when unified with magnetic “cages” that were specially designed for this purpose, will bring the goal of confined laboratory matter-antimatter pair plasmas within reach.

 Flux tube dynamics and laboratory astrophysics: